krulik1/krulik1/README.md

 ## About Me

 I am a results-driven BSc Computing/IS student with a passion for data science and research.
-With a GPA of 3.74/4.0, I am pursuing a Bachelor of Science in Computing and Information Systems at Athabasca University.
-My diverse project experiences include designing a blog information system, implementing a healthcare database system, developing a car sharing system, and creating an operating system module.
-I have also collaborated with research scientists, utilizing Python data science methods for genomic data analysis in the field of bioremediation.
-I am a quick learner, researcher, and a dedicated team player.
+With a GPA of 3.74/4.0.
+I believe that the online nature of my program promotes a self-motivated attitude and strong organization skills.
+My current learning goals are to gain practise training recurrant and convolutional neural networks using tensorflow, data visualization and statistical analysis with numpy, pyplot, and pandas.
+Lastly, the themes that I tend to focus my projects on are related to genomics, metabolomics, medical imaging, and algorithm design.

 ## GitHub Statistics